twiddler/deputui/README.md

 # Motivation

 Reviewing release notes is tedious: Run `pnpm outdated`, look up the corresponding repositories, and hunt down all relevant release notes.
-That's a lot of brainless work, and it's no fun. 🙁
+That's no fun. 🙁

 When dependencies adhere to semver semantics, then: